 In any case, you refuse to remove the copyrighted music from your live broadcast, YouTube has a right to terminate it.
 This usually happens if you had earlier received a copyright strike or community Guideline strike from YouTube.

-Keep in mind, if you get three copyright strikes, your YouTube channel will be closed indefinitely.
+If you get three copyright strikes, your YouTube channel will be closed indefinitely.

 Unfortunately, this will lead to loss of subscribers and viewers, YouTube monetization, brand deals, affiliate marketing and just to mention a few.